 How to Collect Customer Feedback

-The first step to getting the most out of customer feedback is to start collecting it.
+Collecting more customer feedback first starts with a system of asking and receiving.
 Establish systems and processes for gathering input and make it easy for shoppers to tell you what they think.

 Consider the following avenues to collect more authentic customer feedback: